-To complete many of the steps, you must have an active My CTS account.
-If you have not set up your My CTS account, please find the "Welcome to Covenant Seminary!" email you received and reset your password to log in.
+To complete many of these steps, you must have an active My CTS account.
+If you have not completed the admission reply form and paid your enrollment deposit, up your My CTS account, please find the "Welcome to Covenant Seminary!" email you received and reset your password to log in.
 If you cannot find the email, please email helpdesk@covenantseminary.edu.

 2. Meet with your Advisor

-All students have an academic advisor who is assigned to them based on the degree program they are pursuing.
-As of March 1, Academic Advising is mandatory for all students and must be completed for course registration.
-Please use the links below to set up an appointment or reach out.
+An academic advisor has been assigned to you, based on the degree program you are pursuing.
+Academic Advising is mandatory for all master's level students and must be completed for course registration.
+Please use the appropriate link below to set up an appointment with your advisor.

 4. Request Financial Aid